desktop/desktop/docs/technical/packaging.md

  - an installer based on [Windows Installer](https://docs.microsoft.com/en-us/windows/desktop/msi/windows-installer-portal) that supports being installed by administrators.
 Please note that this is a partial solution and this still leverages `%LOCALAPPDATA%` when each users runs the app for the first time.
 See [#1086](https://github.com/desktop/desktop/issues/1086) for an ongoing discussion about alternatives.

 Other things to note about the Windows packaging process:

  - `electron-winstaller` is responsible for signing these installers
- - Squirrel supports generating delta packages (the difference between this version and the previous version) to avoid downloading bytes that haven't changed.
+ - Squirrel supports generating delta packages (representing the difference between this version and the previous version) to avoid downloading bytes that haven't changed.
 This has been enabled for Desktop, and requires downloading the previous version from Central to generate the delta package.

 ### Linux